martimy/clab_yang/docs/tutorial.md

 1. Create a subinterface: each router interface must have at least one subinterface.
 If VLANs are disabled on the interface, then only one subinterface is needed.
 2. Configure an IPv4 address on the subinterface
 3. Enable both the parent interface and the subinterface.
-Also enable ipv4 address (the interface can have multiple addresses, each can be enabled individually).
+Also enable the IPv4 address (the interface can have multiple addresses, each can be enabled individually).

-Sine most people are familiar with using CLI to configure routers, this is where we will start.
+Sine most people are familiar with using CLI (Command Line Interface) to configure routers, this is where we will start.
 The srlinux was built to support YANG model from the ground up, so the CLI is based on YANG.

 Make sure the lab is deployed (see above) then use SSH to login to router1 (you can also use `docker exec -it router1 sr_cli`):